batmanlab/MICCAI-2023-Route-interpret-repeat-CXRs/README.md

 Step 3 will be the concepts for training MoIE-CXR.
 For more details please follow the [AGXNet Repository](https://github.com/batmanlab/AGXNet).

+Also, remove the disease label to be classified from the concepts.
+For example, to classify Pneumonia (disease label), Pneumonia will appear in the concepts produced in Step 3 as we are extracting anatomies and observations using Rad-graph.
+This is redundant.
+So in this case, manually remove Pneumonia from the concepts.

 ## Training MoIE-CXR

 ### (a) Running MoIE-CXR